Here Come the Littles: Plot

 To rescue those two, Lucy persuades Tom to talk to Henry—a bold move, considering that humans never knew about the creatures until recently.
 Grandpa and Dinky, whom Henry finds inside the study, both prove the evidence of Augustus' fraud.
 Before Augustus locks him inside his room, Henry soon creates a diversion allowing Tom and Lucy to save them.

 Eventually, Lucy and Tom are hungry, and begin to search for food.
 Tom gets trapped in a jar of honey, and a change of plans ensues: the Littles must rescue Henry before they can save Tom.
-At first Grandpa resists, but consents since Henry has already met them.
+At first Grandpa resists, but consents since Henry have already met them.

-After several attempts to escape, the Littles finally flee away aboard their gas-powered toy aircraft, but cause a garage fire that wakes up Augustus.
-Henry attempts to go to the police station, but gets lost and is eventually caught by his uncle.
+After several attempts to escape, the Littles finally flee away aboard their gas-powered toy plane but cause a garage fire that wakes up Augustus.
+Henry attempts to go to the police station but gets lost and is eventually caught by his uncle.
 The Littles distract Augustus long enough for Henry to run down there.
 Meanwhile, Augustus orders the demolition crew by phone to start tearing down the Biggs' place.

 When the Littles get to Henry's house, they split up.
 Grandpa looks for Mr. and Mrs. Little while the others try to sabotage the bulldozer.
 Both plans succeed just in the nick of time.
-The moment Augustus arrives and learns what happened, the police arrive and arrest him for propose illegal destruction to private property, forgery and the child abuse he committed on Henry.
+The moment Augustus arrives and learns what happened, Henry and a police officer arrive.
+As Augustus tries to flee in his car, the police officer arrests him for proposed illegal destruction to private property, forgery and child abuse.

 Henry is reunited with Mrs. Evans and prepares to meet his rediscovered parents at the airport.
 He casts a knowing wink at the gate as the Littles watch on.